RadekDvorak/helper-ecr-login-auto/README.md

 If there already is the `AWS_PROFILE` environment variable this helper does not interfere.

+### Customizations
+This application can be controlled using environment variables
+- `ECR_LOGIN_APP` is used to configure the credentials helper.
+Defaults to `docker-credential-ecr-login`.
+- `ENV_NAME` is used to specify an aws profile name.
+It defaults to `AWS_PROFILE`, you may choose to use e.g. `AWS_DEFAULT_PROFILE` instead.
+- `ARN_CONFIG_KEY` is not used if aws profile is known explicitly (see `ENV_NAME`).
+If there is no selected profile, this helper looks for an assumable role in records with this ini key.
+The heuristic expects to find a `arn:aws:iam::NUMERIC_ACCOUNT_ID:role/SOME_ROLE` pattern in the value.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.